GRACE-astro/GRACEpy/README.md

 create_descriptor --help
 ```
 Will print a message with more details on how to use this command-line utility.
 Note that generating descriptors only reads light metadata, and will therefore be a very light task even for large datasets.
-**NB** Make sure not to move the descriptor file once created since it generally contains relative paths pointing to the hdf5 files.

 Once a descriptor file is created, you can analyze the data with a plethora of standard tools.
 Below is a list of supported visualization and analysis tools supported by grace.